CISOs and ISOs: Tasks, training, and salary at a glance

 • Communication between departments

-CISOs are often computer scientists or computer scientist graduates with advanced training or specialisation in the field of information security, in addition to years of experience.
-Depending on the company, the position of CISO can be filled by an internal employee or an external service provider.
+CISOs are often computer scientists or computer scientist graduates with advanced training or specialisation in the field of information security.
+Depending on the company, the internal employees or an external provider can fill the position of CISO.

 What qualifications does a CISO or ISO need to have?

 Many roads lead to information security.
 Computer scientists can receive training in ISO 27001 or pursue a number of different industry certifications, such as Security+ and Network+ from CompTIA.
 Graduates in business administration are also great candidates for advanced training and certification as an Information Security Officer.
-Today, many universities even offer masters programs in cybersecurity.
-But it should be noted that a degree is not required for a career in information security.
+Today, many universities even offer masters programs in cybersecurity but you don't need a degree for a career in information security.

 Even more important is previous experience in the fields of: